-The parties to a construction contract are free to agree their own mechanism for payment and are not bound by a statutory process of payment claims and schedules, subject to the prohibited provisions under the WA Act.
+The parties to a construction contract are free to agree their own mechanism for payment and are not bound by a statutory process of payment claims and schedules, subject to the prohibited provisions under the CCA.

-The terms set out in the WA Act providing reasonable terms for payment will only be implied into the construction contract if the contract does not contain payment provisions.
-To the extent a construction contract contains provisions which are prohibited under the WA Act, these will be of no effect.
+The terms set out in the CCA providing reasonable terms for payment will only be implied into the construction contract if the contract does not contain payment provisions.
+To the extent a construction contract contains provisions which are prohibited under the CCA, these will be of no effect.

-This contrasts with security of payments Acts in other jurisdictions which will override the requirements of the contract to the extent that they contradict the payment provisions in those Acts.
+This contrasts with security of payment Acts in other jurisdictions which will override the requirements of the contract to the extent that they contradict the payment provisions in those Acts.

-The WA Act applies to a contract to perform construction work or provide related goods and services on a site in WA.
+The CCA applies to a contract to perform construction work or provide related goods and services on a site in WA.
 The definition of construction work is similar to that in the NSW Act, as are the exemptions.